JoshTeperman/cultureamp-surveyor-2/README.md

 end
 ```

-I structured it this way so that when a new Answer is initialized, it will always call `@question.validate_answer(value)` and the validation will run as an instance method that references the Question Class which has it's own unique validation method.
-Answer knows nothing about what type of method or validation is being used on the answer value.
-This means it is possible to create new types of Question Subclass with their own validations, increasing the maintainability and extendability of the code.
+I structured it this way so that when a new `Answer` is initialized, it will always call `@question.validate_answer(value)` and the validation will run as an instance method that references the `Question` Class which has it's own unique validation method. `Answer` knows nothing about what type of method or validation is being used on the `Answer` value.
+This means it is possible to create new types of `Question` Subclass with their own validations, increasing the maintainability and extendability of the code.

 ### Initializing Class Instances: